Monday, 29 May 2017

 Similarly, when an army spokesman participated in a discussion at the FCCT in Bangkok shortly after the coup, he asked participants to refer to the coup euphemistically as an "intervention".
 After initially pledging to hold an election in 2015, the junta has repeatedly delayed its 'roadmap', and an election is not realistically expected until 2018 or later.

-Sunday, 21 May 2017
+21 May 2017

 Thailand's Political History

-For example, Terwiel compares six different accounts of King Naresuan's elephant duel.
-While the objective truth remains lost in the mists of time, emphasising that these events are open to multiple interpretations is significant in itself: "It is doubtful whether anyone will unravel the details of this battle in a decisive way.
-Suffice to say that The Royal Chronicle version, which has had a monopoly in Thai history writing, is only one version among many."
+Terwiel, who has been writing about Thai history for forty years, takes a refreshingly skeptical view of the nationalistic accounts of early Thai history, which he calls “national myths.”
+For example, he compares six different accounts of King Naresuan’s elephant duel.
+While the objective truth remains lost in the mists of time, recognising that these events are open to multiple interpretations is significant in itself: “It is doubtful whether anyone will unravel the details of this battle in a decisive way.
+Suffice to say that The Royal Chronicle version, which has had a monopoly in Thai history writing, is only one version among many.”

-Tuesday, 16 May 2017
+16 May 2017

 The Nation

-The article appeared to endorse the claims, which it inappropriately presented as facts rather than allegations: "Tailings from the mine have drained directly into the river for many years, clogging it with a large amount of sediment and contaminating the village's water sources with heavy metals from the mine."
-Also, it didn't include a statement from the mining company, and there is no indication that the journalist even contacted the company before publication.
+The article appeared to endorse the claims, which it presented as facts rather than allegations: “Tailings from the mine have drained directly into the river for many years, clogging it with a large amount of sediment and contaminating the village’s water sources with heavy metals from the mine.”
+Also, it didn’t include a statement from the mining company, and there is no indication that the journalist even contacted the company before publication.

-The Bangkok Post newspaper's Spectrum supplement ran a cover story on the mine on 19th March.
-The Spectrum article quoted residents complaining about the mine's impact, though unlike The Nation it distanced itself from the claims, treating them as allegations rather than facts.
-Also in contrast to The Nation, Spectrum included a lengthy statement from the MPC managing director, who "rejected accusations that the company had caused the water contamination."
+The Bangkok Post newspaper’s Spectrum supplement ran a cover story on the mine on 19th March.
+The Spectrum article also quoted residents complaining about the mine’s impact, though unlike The Nation it distanced itself from the claims, treating them as allegations rather than facts.
+Also in contrast to The Nation, Spectrum included a lengthy statement from the MPC managing director, who “rejected accusations that the company had caused the water contamination.”

 The company's lawsuit against Pratch and The Nation accuses them of defamation and violation of the Computer Crime Act, as the article was also published on the newspaper's website.
 (Defamation, like lèse-majesté, is a criminal offence in Thailand.)
 Last year, the Tungkum mining company lost a defamation case against Thai PBS for reporting that a mine had caused water pollution in Loei, Thailand.

-Sunday, 14 May 2017
+14 May 2017

 Alien: Covenant